 - The leaves of the lamb's ear plant are soft.

-In landscape design lingo, however, references to plant "texture" most often reflect observations about how a plant part looks relative to others, as defined above, rather than to how it feels.
+In landscape design, however, references to plant texture most often reflect how a plant part looks with others rather than to how it feels.

 - Canna lilies, such as Tropicanna canna, have very coarse foliage.
-Ornamental grasses have a finer plant texture, by comparison, they would contrast well with canna lilies.
+Ornamental grasses have a finer plant texture by comparison and would contrast well with canna lilies.

 - The blooms on the various types of roses (Rosa spp.) are relatively coarse.
-By contrast, the flowers of perennial bachelor buttons have a fine plant texture.
+By contrast, the flowers of perennial bachelor buttons (Centaurea montana) have a fine plant texture.

 - Silver Dust dusty miller, a silvery foliage plant, has fine leaves.
 Pair with the popular annual red salvia plant, which has coarser leaves.

 - Red salvia is also a good companion for another annual, yellow French marigolds (Tagetes patula).
 The result is the textural contrast between the fine foliage of the marigolds and the coarser leaves of the salvia and a vibrant red-yellow flower combination.